 Nevertheless, if you prefer to take a cab, you can prepay it at the airport to prevent unpleasant surprises.
 Just tell the lady at the ticket window where you’re going.
 Then you pay, she hands you a voucher – and off you go to your final destination.

-As you are already at Kuala Lumpur’s major hub, you can as well continue by regional train to Gombak, 12 kilometers north of the city center.
+As you are already at Kuala Lumpur’s primary hub, you can as well continue by regional train to Gombak, 12 kilometers north of the city center.
 There you’ll find one of the city’s most iconic landmarks, the famous Batu Caves.

 In these limestone caves, the story of the god Murugan defeating the demon Soorapadam is told.
 The most impressive feature, however, is the almost 43-meter-high statue of Murugan standing on the forecourt.

 Numerous long-tailed macaque monkeys live on the hill and around the caves.
 Although you can feed them, be very careful since they can be quite malicious.

-I recommend visiting the caves rather early in the day.
+I recommend visiting the caves relatively early in the day.
 After all, the main activity at this important shrine is to climb the 272 stairs.
 The earlier you get there, the better: fewer crowds, less heat.

 There is a certain dress code.
 Women are only allowed into the temple with their shoulders covered.
 In addition, women and men must have their knees covered.
 You can rent sarongs before climbing the stairs.

 Since Kuala Lumpur is the capital of a tropical country, you won’t be freezing.

 But as a tropical monsoon region, especially from October to February, you might experience heavy rains.
 Never mind, grab an umbrella, and let’s go.